trilitech/tezos-developer-docs/docs/tutorials/bake-with-ledger/run-baker.md

     > Replace the `tz...` with the public key hash of your Ledger baking key.

-    In that case, to be able to sign the operations required to set up your baker, you need to use the `Tezos Wallet (XTZ)` application.
+    Run and sign the following operations to set up your baker.
+You will need to use the `Tezos Wallet (XTZ)` application.
     Quit the `Tezos Baking` application and open the `Tezos Wallet (XTZ)` application.
+Then set up your baker.

+    ```bash
+    octez-client import secret key my_baker remote:tz...
+    octez-client register key my_baker as delegate
+    octez-client stake 6000 for my_baker
+    ```

+    Your baker account is now set up and ready to bake using the Ledger.

+ - If you **want to use your Ledger key as a consensus key**, import it from the `octez-signer` remote with the following command:

+    ```bash
+    octez-client import secret key consensus_key remote:tz...
+    ```

+    > Replace the `tz...` with the public key hash of your Ledger baking key.

+    With Ledger key imported as consensus key, you will need to generate/set up your baker key separately.
+You can then continue to set up your baker account.
+See the following commands:

+    ```bash
+    octez-client gen keys my_baker
+    octez-client register key my_baker as delegate with consensus key consensus_key
+    octez-client stake 6000 for my_baker
+    ```

+    By registering your baker as a delegate with the ledger key as the consensus key, the baker daemon will sign using the Ledger.

 ## Before running the Octez baking daemon